mravanelli/SincNet/README.md

 **2. Run the speaker id experiment.**

-- Modify the *cfg/SincNet_TIMIT.cfg* file according to your paths.
-In particular, modify the *data_folder* with *$OUTPUT_FOLDER* specified during the TIMIT preparation.
-The other parameters of the config file fall under the following categories:
+- Modify the *[data]* section of *cfg/SincNet_TIMIT.cfg* file according to your paths.
+In particular, modify the *data_folder* with the *$OUTPUT_FOLDER* specified during the TIMIT preparation.
+The other parameters of the config file belong to the following sections:
-- *[windowing]*, that defines how each sentence is splitted into smaller chunks
+ 1. *[windowing]*, that defines how each sentence is splitted into smaller chunks.
-- *[cnn]*,  that specifies the characteristics of the CNN architecture
+ 2. *[cnn]*,  that specifies the characteristics of the CNN architecture.
-- *[dnn]*,  that specifies the characteristics of the fully-connected DNN architecture following the CNN layers
+ 3. *[dnn]*,  that specifies the characteristics of the fully-connected DNN architecture following the CNN layers.
-- *[class]*, that specify the softmax classification part.
+ 4. *[class]*, that specify the softmax classification part.
-- *[optimization]*, that reports the main hyperparameters used to train the architecture
+ 5. *[optimization]*, that reports the main hyperparameters used to train the architecture.

-Once setup the cfg file, you can run the speaker id experiments using the following command:
+- Once setup the cfg file, you can run the speaker id experiments using the following command:

 ``
 python speaker_id.py --cfg=cfg/SincNet_TIMIT.cfg
 ``

+The full run of the code might take a number of hours depending on the speed of your GPU card.
+In our case, using an nvidia TITAN X, the full training took about 24 hours.
+If you use the code within a cluster is crucial to copy the normalized dataset into the local node, since the current version of the code requires frequent accesses to the stored wav files.

 **3. Results.**